emersonbarea/mpi_lxd/README.md

 Name of the storage backend to use (dir, btrfs, lvm, zfs) [default=zfs]:
 Create a new ZFS pool (yes/no) [default=yes]?
 Would you like to use an existing block device (yes/no) [default=no]?
-Size in GB of the new loop device (1GB minimum) [default=15GB]: 5GB Invalid input, try again.

 Size in GB of the new loop device (1GB minimum) [default=15GB]: 5 Would you like LXD to be available over the network (yes/no) [default=no]? yes Address to bind LXD to (not including port) [default=all]: